Poetry in the Romantic Period

 Upon successful completion of this course, you should be able to:

-- Discuss the context of the romantic period
+- Discuss the context of the early 19th century in Europe

-- Explain the concept of the romantic movement
+- Explain the tenets of the Romantic movement

 All Alison courses are free to enrol, study and complete.
 To successfully complete this Certificate course and become an Alison Graduate, you need to achieve 80% or higher in each course assessment.
 Once you have completed this Certificate course, you have the option to acquire an official Certificate, which is a great way to share your achievement with the world.
 Your Alison Certificate is: